dell/csi-powerflex/README.md

 **Repository for CSI Driver for Dell PowerFlex**

 ## Description
-CSI Driver for PowerFlex is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell EMC products.
-CSI Driver for PowerFlex is a Container Storage Interface (CSI) driver that provides support for provisioning persistent storage using Dell EMC PowerFlex storage array.
+CSI Driver for PowerFlex is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell products.
+CSI Driver for PowerFlex is a Container Storage Interface (CSI) driver that provides support for provisioning persistent storage using Dell PowerFlex storage array.

 It supports CSI specification version 1.5.